sql-machine-learning/elasticdl/doc/pserver.md

 If there are multi-optimizers doing optimization, this will cause a race condition, and the order of reading/writing parameters will not be ensured.

 The second choice is faster, but might loss some accuracy.
-Besides, we could also add a read-write-lock to avoid race condition.
+Besides, we could also add a read-write-lock to avoid race condition in multi-threading circumstance.

 **Question 3** async and sync update